djotaku/Civilization_VI_Play_By_Cloud_Webhook_with_FastAPI/README.md

 ```
 This is why I have two different endpoints, one for Play by Cloud and one for Play Your Damn Turn (PYDT).
 Also note that the PBC turn number is a string while the PYDT JSON is an integer.

+## Endpoints

+All of this is documented in the code and by visiting the URL where you are running this code /docs eg: mycivilizationwebhooks.com/docs .
+Here is a brief overview:

+If we assume your URL is mycivilizationwebhooks.com, then:

+mycivilizationwebhooks.com/webhook - this is the endpoint to enter into Civ VI.
+It will create a message after each turn and send it to Matrix

+mycivilizationwebhooks.com/pydt - this is the endpoint to enter into Play Your Damn Turn.
+It will create a message after each turn and send it to Matrix.

+mycivilizationwebhooks.com/recent_games - will return all the games the program knows about

+mycivilizationwebhooks.com/delete_game - it will delete the game you pass to it.
+Say, when you're done with the game and no longer want to track it.

 ## How to use this code on your own

 For now (until I create a Python package)